anthonysSlab/SalineScriptures/brainstorming-ideas/homebrew ft.md

     - Cannot fail a morale test if it involves pain to you.
     // second one is pretty vague

-- Axe Barron
+- Axe Warden
-    - Can use an axe, warpick, poleaxe or scyth to disarm an opponent's weapon.
+    - Test DR10 to disarm someone with your axe, warpick, polearm or scyth.
-    - *remove poleaxe given that it's really powerful already*
+    - Attacking the environment doesn't damage your weapon.

 - Baned hunter
     - Exposing the blood of a creature allows you to see their next action for D4 rounds. //Drinking blood instead, feel their intention